Public policy: Policy formulation

 This is the setting of the objectives for the policy, along with identifying the cost and effect of solutions that could be proposed from policy instruments.

 Legitimation

 Legitimation is when approval/ support for the policy instruments is gathered, involving one of or a combination of executive approval, legislative approval, and seeking consent through consultation or referendums.

 Implementation

-Policy implementation is establishing or employing an organisation to take responsibility for the policy, making sure the organisation has the resources/legal authority to do so, in addition to making sure the policy is carried out as planned.
+Policy implementation is establishing or employing an organization to take responsibility for the policy, making sure the organization has the resources/legal authority to do so, in addition to making sure the policy is carried out as planned.
 An example of this would be the department of education being set up.

 Enforcement

 Enforcement mechanisms are a central part of various policies.
 Enforcement mechanisms co-determine natural resource governance outcomes and pollution-related policies may require proper enforcement mechanisms (and often substitutes) to have a positive effect.
 Enforcement may include law enforcement or combine incentive and disincentive-based policy instruments.
 A meta-analysis of policy studies across multiple policy domains suggests enforcement mechanisms are the "only modifiable treaty design choice" with the potential to improve the mostly low effectiveness of international treaties.